 - a.
-Permanent full-time employees, permanent part-time employees, and IPT employees shall be paid at the current full day pay rate of \$265.00, \$33.13 per hour. - b.
-Permanent part-time employees or IPT employees who are assigned to work an a.m. only, p.m. only or night-court only assignment shall be paid at the rate of \$147.00, \$36.75 per hour.

-This half-day rate shall only apply to paid leave taken in increments of four hours or less, and shall not apply to full-time employees.

-c.
-Effective the first full pay period following ratification, the following salary will be effective for permanent full-time, permanent part-time, and IPT employees:
+Permanent full-time employees, permanent part-time employees, and IPT employees shall be paid at the rate set forth below in c. - b.
+Permanent part-time employees or IPT employees who are assigned to work an a.m. only, p.m. only or night-court only assignment shall be paid at the rate set forth below in c. - This half-day rate shall only apply to paid leave taken in increments of four hours or less, and shall not apply to full-time employees. - c.
+Effective the first full pay period following ratification, the following five percent (5%) salary increase will be effective for permanent full-time, permanent part-time, and IPT employees as set forth below:

-Step 1 Step 2 Step 3 Hourly Rate/Full Time \$33.13 \$34.12 \$35.15 Hourly Rate/Part Time \$36.75 \$37.85 \$38.99
+Step 1 Step 2 Step 3 Hourly Rate/Full Time \$ 37.64 \$ 38.76 \$ 39.93 Hourly Rate/Part Time \$ 41.74 \$ 42.99 \$ 44.29